qapage/qapage.github.io/about.md

 active: about
 ---

-Everywhere you go, everything you do, you're most likely touching something running software or running on software.

-Software is all pervasive today.
-A lot of good practices of yesteryears  came up from the manufacturing industry.
-I think its the Software Industry's time to shine now.
+Software is everywhere but reliable software is still rare.
+We live in a world w here software bugs can and do ground planes, block medication from being prescri bed, block financial transactions from completeing etc.

+How do we ensure that critical software is reliable, and works as expected in al l situations.
+100% uptime is impossible but there should be planning for gracefu l degradation, for creating paths of resilience so that impact of any outages ar e minimized.

+I've learnt a lot over the years working in different aspects of the software li fecycle, for different organizations with varied needs and customer expectations .
+I'm going to try and pen down notes on what I learnt, and what I think will be useful for folks interested in this field to be thinking about.

-More about me at [Deepak Bhaskaran, BE, MBA](https://www.linkedin.com/in/deepakbhaskaran/)
+More about me at [Deepak Bhaskaran, BE, MBA](https://www.linkedin.com/in/deepakb haskaran/)